aosceola56/ultimate-pc-guide/docs/pages/glossary.md

 - **Variable Refresh Rate (VRR)**: A feature that allows the monitor to change its refresh rate dynamically to match the frame rate.
 - **Viewing Angle**: The maximum angle at which a monitor can be viewed with acceptable visual performance.
 - **VRM (Voltage Regulator Module)**: Regulates power to the CPU and GPU.
+- **VRAM (Video Random Access Memory)**: A specialized type of memory used to store image data and textures for rapid access by a GPU.
 - **VR (Virtual Reality)**: Immersive simulation using headsets and motion tracking.
 - **VSync (Vertical Sync)**: A graphics setting to synchronize the frame rate with the monitor’s refresh rate to prevent screen tearing.